-Compliance refers to the observance of regulations, laws, directives and recommendations from public authorities, internal rules, as well as generally accepted business practices or standards relating to all operations subject to a licence undertaken within the Handelsbanken Group, Handelsbanken has a low tolerance of compliance risks and, as far as possible, must prevent these risks.
-The responsibilities of the Compliance function are to work actively to ensure a high level of compliance and to ensure that Handelsbanken's low tolerance of compliance risks is adhered to.
+According to the policy, compliance refers to the observance of regulatory frameworks relating to all operations subject to a licence undertaken within the Handelsbanken Group.
+Handelsbanken has a low tolerance of compliance risks and, as far as possible, must prevent these risks.
+The responsibilities of the compliance function (Group Compliance) are to work actively to ensure a high level of compliance and to ensure that Handelsbanken's low tolerance of compliance risks is adhered to.
 This involves providing advice and support, as well as exercising monitoring and control of compliance within the Group.
-The Head of Group Compliance reports directly to the CEO and provides reports for the CEO, as well as for the Board and its risk committee.
-The Compliance function is independent and organisationally separated from the functions and areas to be monitored and controlled.